gunjanb/Full-Stack-Developer-Community/README.md

 ## About the Project

-- This application was designed to be mobile friendly and was designed utilizing [React](https://reactjs.org/) and [Apollo GraphQL](https://www.apollographql.com/docs/).
+- This application was designed to be mobile friendly and was designed utilizing the MERN stack with [MongoDB](https://www.mongodb.com/), [Express.js](https://expressjs.com/), [React](https://reactjs.org/) and [Node.js](https://nodejs.org/en/).
+- This application relied on [aws-sdk](https://www.npmjs.com/package/aws-sdk) and [graphql-upload](https://www.npmjs.com/package/graphql-upload) to upload videos, and then allow users to view them.
+- Global State was handled using [redux](https://www.npmjs.com/package/redux).
+- The contribution page utilized [stripe](https://www.npmjs.com/package/stripe) to allow the user to donate.
+- The [Full Stack Developer Community](https://fullstackdevelopercommunity.herokuapp.com/) allows a user to **Signup** or **Login** to contribute to the web developement community.
+- The **Home** page allows a user to view all available technologies, when the click the button, it will bring up all developers who have posted content relating to that technology.
+- Once a developer is chosen, they can view their **Profile** page and the developer's posted content.
+- The **Dashboard** allows the user to input a profile picture and information about themselves as well as upload content.
+- The **Donate!** section allows the user to contribute to the **Full Stack Developer Community** with a donation.

 - The **client** folder utilizes the following technologies: